 We’re tracking many quality measures.
 We’re tracking them constantly.
 Every month we compile them and share them internally to help our teams see how we’re doing and motivate them to improve.
-The data we share here is the same data we send to Hospital Compare for public reporting, but it is only 2-3 months old.
-Hospital Compare's data is generally 6-9 months old.
+The data we share here is the same data we send to Hospital Compare for public reporting, but it is only 2 to 3 months old.
+Hospital Compare's data is generally 6 to 9 months old.
 You might see a difference in the reported numbers because there is a difference in the timeframe covered.

 Here are a few examples of some of the more common measures we track: